-- Meet at least monthly with your team before the trip.
+- Meet at least once a month with your team before the trip.
 Make these meetings a priority, or even a requirement.

 - Emphasize that this trip is not a vacation.
 Prepare your team to work hard, build relationships, and be spiritually challenged.

-- Make sure your team knows how to be flexible, and that they are prepared for the cultural differences that they will encounter.
+- Make sure your team knows how to be flexible.
+Prepare them as best you can for the cultural differences they will encounter.

 - Form prayer partnerships within your team.
 Have team members draw names from a hat to pick their prayer partners.
 Encourage them to pray for their partners before, during, and after the trip.
-Set aside some time at meetings for partners to pray together as well.
+You can also set aside some time at meetings for partners to pray together.

-- Assign team members specific roles/jobs for the trip to distribute the work and use your team’s gifts.
+- Assign team members specific roles for the trip to distribute the work and use your team’s gifts well.
 Be sure to assign a co-leader who can take over for you in case of an emergency.
-(Examples of team roles: carrying the team money, preparing team devotions, or carrying the first aid kit.)
+(Possibly team roles could include keeping track of the team money, preparing team devotions, or carrying the first-aid kit.)

-Get to know each other by having fun together.
+Get to know one another by having fun together.

 - Cook a meal together.
 Choose something simple that can involve many people.
 This activity includes washing the dishes at the end!

 - Play a name game.
-Stand in a circle and have everyone say their name and an animal name that starts with the same letter.
+Stand in a circle and have everyone say their name and the name of an animal that starts with the same letter.
 Challenge people to repeat every person’s name and animal.

 - Build marshmallow castles.
 Give teams of five or six people marshmallows, toothpicks, and straws.
 Challenge them to build a castle within a certain time limit.

 - Take a trust walk.
 Divide people into groups of five or six.
 Blindfold all but one member of each group.
 Direct the blindfolded people to hold hands.
-Tell the people who can see to take their groups on a walk.
+Tell the people who can see to take their groups on a walk with verbal instructions only.

-- Pack the team luggage and prepare any materials that you’ll be presenting, such as VBS, workshops, or teachings.
+- Pack the team luggage and prepare any materials that you’ll be presenting, such as VBS activities, workshops, or lessons.

 - Do show and tell.
-Ask each person to bring an item that tells you something about them and share how/why it describes who they are.
+Ask each person to bring an item that reveals something about them and share how it describes who they are.

-- Take a spatial personality test.
-State two personality characteristics or preferences.
-Have people go to one side of the room or the other based on what characteristic fits them best.
+- Have your team take a spatial personality test.
+State two personality characteristics or preferences, and have people go to one side of the room or the other based on what characteristic fits them best.
 (Categories could include introvert/extrovert, dog person/cat person, etc.).

-- Have team members share their testimony or a personal faith story.
-If a member of your team isn’t yet a Christian, they can share about their life, and why they chose to go on a mission trip.
+- Have team members share their testimonies or personal faith stories.
+If a member of your team isn’t yet a Christian, encourage them to share stories about their life and why they chose to go on a mission trip.

-- Roleplay situations where things could go wrong on the trip.
-Talk about the emotions that can arise and how those can be handled.
-Also discuss how to handle homesickness, bad attitudes, and inappropriate language.
+- Role-play situations where things could go wrong on the trip.
+Talk about the emotions that arise and how those can be handled.
+You should also discuss how to handle homesickness, bad attitudes, and inappropriate language.